collective/Products.PrintingMailHost/README.rst

-and if so, monkey patch (that is, grab the internals of, squeeze tight, then rip hard, just like monkeys do) Zope's MailHost class, meaning that *any and all* uses of a MailHost will be "fixed" so that instead of sending mail, it prints messages to the standard output.
+and if so, monkey patch (that is, grab the internals of, squeeze tight, then rip hard, just like monkeys do) Zope's MailHost class, meaning that *any and all* uses of a MailHost will be "fixed" so that instead of sending mail, it prints messages to the zope event log.

 This is useful if you don't have a local mailhost for testing, or if you prefer not to spam the crap out of yourself whilst finding out if your bulk